91Act/curl-unity/Readme.md

 Copy `Assets/curl-unity` to anywhere under your Unity project and done.

+## Optional

-Besides, for a better performance you could enable `Allow unsafe code` and add `ALLOW_UNSAFE` to the `Scripting Define Symbols` in the project settings.
+For a better performance you could enable `Allow unsafe code` and add `ALLOW_UNSAFE` to the `Scripting Define Symbols` in the project settings.

 ![project settings](doc/project_settings.png)

-> This is optional

 # Usage